-Australia and the ROK share key security interests in North Asia and the Indo-Pacific, with peace and stability on the Korean Peninsula critical to the economic prosperity and security of both countries.
+Australia and the ROK share key security interests in North Asia and the broader Indo-Pacific, with peace and stability on the Korean Peninsula and a stable, open and rules-based Indo-Pacific critical to the economic prosperity and security of both countries.

 On 11 September 2015, then-Foreign Minister Julie Bishop and then-Defence Minister Kevin Andrews hosted their then-counterparts Foreign Minister Yun Byung-se, and Minister for National Defense Han Min-koo, at the second 2+2 Foreign and Defence Minister's Meeting in Sydney.
-At this meeting, the Ministers agreed a Defence and Security Blueprint.
-The Blueprint lists areas for practical security and defence cooperation between Australia and the ROK, including increased patterns of bilateral and joint exercises.
+Ministers agreed a Defence and Security Blueprint that sets out areas for practical security and defence cooperation between Australia and the ROK, including increased patterns of bilateral and joint exercises.

 Australia's security cooperation with the ROK continues to expand in practical ways.
 The Australian Defence Force (ADF) regularly participates in exercises with the ROK.
 Australia and the ROK have also cooperated under the multinational Proliferation Security Initiative (PSI) since the ROK joined the PSI in 2009.
-In addition to joint biennial Foreign and Defence Ministers' Meetings, security and defence issues are discussed regularly by the two countries, including at Defence Ministerial Dialogues, in Political-Military Talks between senior foreign ministry and defence officials, as well as in Defence Policy Talks.
-Additionally, each ADF service (Navy, Army and Air Force) holds an annual staff dialogue with their ROK counterparts.
+In addition to joint biennial Foreign and Defence Ministers' Meetings, security and defence issues are discussed regularly by the two countries, including at Defence Ministerial Dialogues, in a Strategic Dialogue between senior foreign ministry and defence officials, as well as in Defence Policy Talks.
+Additionally, each ADF service (Navy, Army and Air Force) holds an annual staff dialogue with its ROK counterpart.
 The Royal Australian Navy also makes regular ship visits and has held bilateral maritime exercises with the ROK Navy, referred to as Exercise HAEDOLI WALLABY, since 2012.
+The ROK participated in Exercise Talisman Sabre for the first time in 2021.

-The ROK has made remarkable economic progress in the last half-century.
-When Japanese occupation ended in 1945, Korea was impoverished and its economy largely based around agriculture.
+When Japanese occupation ended in 1945, Korea was impoverished, and its economy largely based on agriculture.
 Much of its infrastructure was destroyed during the Korean War, which also had an enormous human cost.
 As a result, by 1960 the ROK's per capita GDP was comparable with those of the poorer countries of Asia and Africa.
-Sustained high economic growth since the 1960s, supported by significant US investment, has enabled the ROK's transformation into a highly industrialised and internationally competitive economy.
-In 2019, the ROK was the 12th-largest economy on a nominal GDP (USD) basis or the 30th-largest economy on a nominal per capita basis.
+Sustained high economic growth since the 1960s, supported by significant US investment, has enabled the ROK's transformation into a highly industrialised and internationally leading economy.
+According to the World Bank the ROK was the 10th-largest economy on a nominal GDP (USD) basis in 2020.

-The ROK has outlined plans for a ‘Korean New Deal’ to aid its COVID-19 economic recovery, focusing on digital infrastructure to drive future economic development and green initiatives to reduce emissions.
+The ROK government has outlined plans for a ‘Korean New Deal' to aid the country’s COVID-19 economic recovery, focusing on digital infrastructure to drive future economic development and green initiatives to reduce carbon emissions.

-Long-term, the ROK economy faces the challenge of structural pressures: it has an ageing population and low birth-rate, has low service-sector productivity and faces increasing competition in global markets, particularly from emerging exporters.
+The ROK economy faces long-term structural challenges: it has an ageing population and low birth-rate, has low service-sector productivity, and faces increasing competition in global markets, particularly from emerging exporters.